felipeespic/matide/README.md

 ## I. Motivation

 As a signal processing engineer, I used to use **MATLAB** to prototype my algorithms until I discovered the benefits of using Python.
 So, I searched for good Python IDEs, but each failed in some way to fulfil my requirements.
-I have been using this for a long time, and I have not found anything better for my needs, so I decided to share this guide with the community.
+I have been using this set of tools for a long time, and I have not found anything better for my needs, so I decided to share this guide with the community.

 ## II.
 Install
 As mentioned, rather than an actual IDE fully contained in one package, it is just a collection of tools, which are installed separately.

-This guide has been designed based on **GNU/Linux**, but it should work for MacOSx similarly.
+I use **GNU/Linux**, but it should work for MacOSx similarly.

 ### II.I Download
 Download **Matide** master directory and move it to its _definitive_ location in your PC.
-After installation and configuration, you will not be able to move this directory without breaking **Matide**.
+After install and configuration, you will not be able to move this directory without breaking **Matide**.

 ### II.II Python packages
 Install the following list of Python packages: